happypeter/LGCB/book/linux_for_me.md

 title: Is Linux For Me?
 ---

-The question is actually that nowadays in China, many young people do not know what to do to make a living, and also others actually making enough money do not love their job and want to do a switch, so that their talents won't be wasted.
+The question is that nowadays in China, many young people do not know what to do to make a living, and some other people actually making enough money do not love their job and want to do a switch, so that their talents won't be wasted.

 So they ask me: Is Linux for me?